metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 - `node_selector` (Map of String) The node selector for the builder pod.
 Only used for 'pod' strategy
 - `operator_namespace` (String) The namespace where to run the builder Pod (must be the same of the operator in charge of this Build reconciliation).
 - `order_strategy` (String) the build order strategy to adopt
+- `platforms` (List of String) The list of platforms used in order to build a container image.
 - `request_cpu` (String) The minimum amount of CPU required.
 Only used for 'pod' strategy
 - `request_memory` (String) The minimum amount of memory required.
 Only used for 'pod' strategy
 - `strategy` (String) the strategy to adopt